How Are Homeowners Insurance Rates Determined?

 - A garage located beneath a living area;

-- An electrical system that has not been updated with a circuit breaker;
+- An electrical system not updated with a circuit breaker; or

 - A furnace more than 20 years old.

-If You Have a Dog
+Small Factor: If You Have a Dog

-Most insurers charge higher premiums to homeowners who own a rottweiler, pit bull, or other breed of dog that the company believes has a propensity to attack strangers, and most insurers charge higher premiums to homeowners whose dogs have ever bitten strangers.
+Most insurers charge higher premiums to homeowners who own a rottweiler, pit bull, or other breed that the company believes is more likely to attack strangers.
+Most insurers charge higher premiums to homeowners whose dogs have bitten strangers.
 Some insurers specifically exclude damages caused by dog bites from their liability coverage.

 You can get discounts for installing devices to protect your home from burglary and fire.
 Deadbolt locks, fire and burglar alarms, fire extinguishers, or a combination of these devices will generally save you one or two percent.
 Bigger discounts—typically an additional five to 10 percent—are available for homes that have alarms that report to a central-station monitoring service.
+Click here for ratings of home security system installers.
 The biggest discounts usually go to homes with full sprinkler systems.
-Click here for ratings of home alarm installers.

-Since smoking increases the risk of fire, most insurers charge higher premiums for households that include one or more smokers.
+Smoking increases fire risk, so most insurers charge slightly higher premiums for households with one or more smokers.